irenehl/cerebryx/README.md

-Create a Next.js 15 app for a study timer and quiz application with the following requirements:
+# Cerebryx

+Cerebryx is a modern study companion application that transforms reading into active learning through timed reading sessions and AI-generated comprehension quizzes.
+Built with Next.js 15 and cutting-edge web technologies, it helps students and professionals improve their reading comprehension and retention.

+## Overview

+Cerebryx provides a focused, distraction-free environment for studying written content.
+Users can upload PDF documents or paste text, and the application calculates an optimal reading time based on content length.
+During the reading session, a countdown timer keeps users focused, and upon completion, an AI-powered quiz is generated to assess comprehension with mixed question types and difficulty levels.

+The application features a beautiful dark-mode interface, comprehensive session history tracking, and supports both anonymous and authenticated user experiences.
+Registered users can save documents, set reading goals, and track their progress over time.

-## Tech Stack
+## Technologies Used

-- Next.js 15 with App Router
+- **Next.js 15** - Modern React framework with App Router and server components
-- TypeScript (strict mode)
-- Tailwind CSS
-- shadcn/ui components
-- PDF.js (pdfjs-dist) for PDF parsing
+- **TypeScript** - Type-safe development with strict mode enabled
+- **Tailwind CSS** - Utility-first CSS framework for responsive, dark-mode-first design
+- **shadcn/ui** - High-quality, accessible UI component library
-- OpenAI API for question generation
+- **OpenAI API** - GPT-4o-mini for intelligent quiz question generation
-- next-intl (i18n) setup only
+- **PDF.js** - Client-side PDF parsing and text extraction
+- **Supabase** - Authentication (Google OAuth, OTP) and database backend
+- **Microsoft Clarity** - User behavior analytics and insights
+- **React Context** - Client-side state management
+- **Lucide React** - Modern icon library

 ## Setup Instructions